19hours/sg-statutes/Acts/Income Tax Act.md

 (1A) For the purposes of subsection (1) —

-(a) the firm or company need not be an approved firm or approved company to be allowed a deduction under that subsection in respect of expenditure incurred at any time from 1st April 2012 to 31st March 2016 (both dates inclusive) that is directly attributable to the carrying out of any study to identify investment overseas; and
+(a) the firm or company need not be an approved firm or approved company to be allowed a deduction under that subsection in respect of expenditure incurred at any time from 1st April 2012 to 31st March 2020 (both dates inclusive) that is directly attributable to the carrying out of any study to identify investment overseas; and

+[Act 34 of 2016 wef 01/04/2016]

 (b) the firm or company need not seek approval for the investment project to which the expenditure relates,